Floating Weeds: Plot

-Meanwhile, the troupe's old-fashioned kabuki-style performances fail to attract the town's residents; the other actors pursue their own romantic diversions at local businesses, including a brothel and a barber shop.
+Concurrent with this family drama, the troupe's old-fashioned performances have been failing to attract the town's residents, and the male actors have been pursuing romantic diversions at local businesses, including a brothel and a barber shop.
 Eventually, the manager of the troupe abandons them and a principal supporting player absconds with the remaining funds.
 Komajuro has no choice but to disband the troupe, and they meet for a melancholy last night together.
-Komajuro then goes to Oyoshi's place and tells her of the break-up.
-Oyoshi persuades him to tell Kiyoshi the truth about his parenthood and then stay together with them at her place as a family.
-Komajuro agrees.

-When Kiyoshi returns with Kayo, Komajuro becomes so enraged that he beats both of them repeatedly, leading to a tussle between Kiyoshi and him.
-To stifle the brawl, Oyoshi reveals to him the truth about Komajuro.
-Kiyoshi first responds that he had suspected it all along, but then refuses to accept Komajuro as his father, saying he has coped well without one so far and goes upstairs.
+When Komajuro tells Oyoshi about his career troubles, she persuades him to tell Kiyoshi the truth about his parenthood so they can live together as a family.
+Komajuro agrees, but then Kiyoshi returns with Kayo, and he becomes so enraged that he hits them both repeatedly, leading to a tussle.
+To stifle the brawl, Oyoshi reveals the truth about Komajuro.
+Kiyoshi first responds that he had suspected it all along, but then refuses to accept Komajuro as his father, saying he has coped well without one so far, and goes upstairs.

 Taking in Kiyoshi's reaction, Komajuro decides to leave after all.
-Kayo wants to join Komajuro to help him achieve success for the family, but a chastened Komajuro asks her to stay to help make Kiyoshi a fine man, as Komajuro's always hoped.
-Kiyoshi later has a change of heart and goes downstairs to look for Komajuro, but his father has already left, and Oyoshi tells Kiyoshi to let him go.
+Kayo wants to join Komajuro to help him achieve success for the family, but Komajuro asks her to stay to help make Kiyoshi a fine man.
+She goes to get Kiyoshi, but Komajuro has already left by the time he gets downstairs, and Oyoshi tells Kiyoshi to let his father go.

-At the train station in town, Komajuro tries to light a cigarette but has no matches.
+At the train station, Komajuro tries to light a cigarette, but has no matches.
 Sumiko, who is sitting nearby, offers him a light.
-She asks where he is going and asks to accompany him since she now has no place to go.
-They reconcile and Sumiko decides to join Komajuro to start anew under another impresario at Kuwana.
+She inquires where he is going and asks to help him start over.
+They reconcile and board a train to seek work under an impresario at Kuwana.